 The Board of Directors is generally responsible for risk oversight.
 Management has implemented internal processes to identify and evaluate the risks inherent in the Company's business and to assess the mitigation of those risks.
+Our Board of Directors' leadership structure, including the Audit Committee's responsibility to oversee any significant financial risk exposures and our practice of a high degree of interaction between our directors and members of senior management facilitates, this oversight function.
 Management reports either to the Audit Committee or the full Board of Directors, depending on the type of risk involved, regarding the identified risks and the mitigation strategies planned or in place to address such risks.